 Unique among the canines in that it regularly climbs trees, the gray fox has a range extending across most of the United States and southern parts of eastern Canada, as far south as Colombia in South America.
-Only portions of the Great Plain and the mountains of the northwestern states lack the presence of this species of fox.
+Only portions of the Great Plains and the mountains of the northwestern states lack the presence of this species of fox.

 In the winter, small mammals comprise the bulk of the diet.
 The gray fox eats squirrels, rats and rabbits, along with mice and voles, when the weather turns colder.
 Abundant supplies of food translate into the gray fox being heavier than normal, since it takes advantage of the opportunities that present themselves.

 The gray fox climbs trees as well.
 It actually hunts in them for creatures such as birds, eating any eggs they find in the nests they encounter.
 If a particular habitat has enough food to support their numbers, gray foxes do not wander far from their place of birth, often living within a mile of it.

 Instead, the fox walks around and listens for any sounds and scents indicating a small creature is close by.
-Once they identify a potential target, the gray fox will then stalk the prey, pouncing upon it when its gets close enough.
+Once they identify a potential target, the gray fox will then stalk the prey, pouncing upon it when it gets close enough.

-Pros and Cons
+Grey Fox Facts: Pros and Cons

 The benefit of a gray fox in the environment is that the canine keeps the number of rodents in the area under control.
-For example, by killing and eating such pests as the cotton rat, a common southern rodent, the gray fox helps the quail population, since cotton rats prey upon the eggs of quail.
+For example, by killing and eating such pests as the cotton rat, a common southern rodent, the gray fox helps the quail population thrive since cotton rats prey upon the eggs of quail.